mozart/mozart2/README.MacOS.md

 *  Install CMake if you do not have it already: `brew install cake`
 *  Install the boost libraries: `brew install boost --with-c++11`.
-*  Install *llv* and *clang*.
+*  Install *llvm* and *clang*.
 You need to keep note of the directory containing the sources and the one containing the built files.
 You can use:

 ```
     $ curl -O http://llvm.org/releases/3.2/llvm-3.2.src.tar.gz